fbpx

 The local specialists further note that while clumping bamboo can initially shoot up rapidly on establishment, forming thickets of 1-5 metres tall depending on species and conditions, its growth soon levels out.

 Unlike invasive running types, clumping bamboo maintains the same compact footprint long-term without causing ground disturbance beyond the original planting zone.
-This is due to the rhizomes traveling only shallow depths, typically within the upper 30cms of soil.
+This is due to the rhizomes travelling only shallow depths, typically within the upper 30 cm of soil.
 The finely textured root systems also do not damage underground structures like pipes.

 Red Cloud Bamboo Blog Banner - Summer